Best Practices for E-commerce Pricing Strategy

 This is another popular strategy where brands set the maximum price for an item and then reduce the price over time.
 It’s typically used in the tech e-commerce world or industries where they often have major releases like automobiles.

 Remember paying $999 for the latest Macbook Air in 2015, and then five years later, the price for that Macbook had significantly dropped?
 That’s price skimming.
-Companies like Apple use the price skimming strategy to capture customers who are willing to pay early for the latest and best release of a gadget or tech product, regardless of the cost.
+Apple and other companies use price skimming to target customers willing to pay a premium for the latest tech release.

 The benefit of price skimming is that the initial hyped-up prices, which early buyers do not mind paying for, help to cover the product’s production cost quickly.